kieran-gray/fern-labour/README.md

 ## Architecture

-This project is a primitive attempt to follow Domain-Driven Design principles and clean architecture patterns.
-The application is structured in layers:
+The application is structured in the following layers:

 - **Domain Layer**: Contains business logic and domain models
 - **Application Layer**: Orchestrates use cases and application flow